Featured News - Current News - Archived News - News Categories

 Are You a Textile Retailer?
-Make Sure Your Website is Up to Code!
+Make Sure Your Website is Up to Code!by system

 The Federal Trade Commission (FTC) has released an online guide to help retailers comply with federal labeling requirements for textile, wool and fur products.